katehodges1/katehodges.github.io/index.md

 # Geospatial Data Scientist <span style="color:grey">| UCL Geography Graduate </span>
 #### <span style="color:grey"> Harnessing machine learning, geospatial analytics & storytelling to transform messy data into powerful insights </span>

-Welcome to my portfolio, where I’ll be sharing and discussing a few of my key projects.

 I'm driven by tackling complex, real world problems with a range of interdisciplinary skills honed throughout my Geography degree; passionate about blending analytical tools with a touch of design & creativity in order to make sense of the world.

-If you're interested, click on a project title to find out more, and visit my GitHub profile to see what else I'm currently working on.
+Click on a project title to find out more, and visit my GitHub profile to see what else I'm currently working on.

 ---